Love & Harvest

 • 4 tbsp ginger grated

-• 2 scallion wash and chopped
+• 2 scallion washed and chopped

 • ¼ cup canola oil